Latest update: 2020-04-15 17:20:37

 - when he wishes to perform a pyrotechnic show, he must first make a declaration to the town hall where he wishes to perform it (see infra "Pre-declaration for a pyrotechnic show").

-To go further Article 28 of the decree of 4 May 2010 above.
+For further information: Article 28 of the decree of 4 May 2010 above.

 In order to obtain the Certificate of Qualification, the professional must complete training with an accredited body, with a minimum duration of two days for Level 1 and three days for Level 2.
 The content of this training is determined by the approved body within its specifications.